loex345/shoplist/README.md

  ## Next Steps
  - Add more functionality to items
  - Add Calendar layout so lists can be organized by date
- - Implement budget and cost options for driven by items
+ - Implement budget and cost options driven by items
  - Optimize for mobile layout